NedaAJ/kickstarter-analysis/README.md

 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date

+For this section, at first, I extracted the **Launch Year** out of our Launch date column with the =year() formula.
+Then, I created a PivotTable with _Parent Category_ and _Years_ as its _filters_, _Outcome_ as its _columns_ and _Date Conversion_ as its _rows_.
+Secondly, I set the filter of Parent Category to **Theater**.
+The result table shows us the number of Successful, Failed and Cancelled Theater Campagins for each month of year.

 ![Outcomes based on Launch date Image](Resources/Theater_Outcomes_vs_Launch.png)

 Our data shows that **theater play** fund raising campaigns can be more successful mid-year, _late spring / early summer_.
 The highest number of successful campaigns belong to month of **May** while the least successful campaigns were launched in **December**.